BabiDoo/OBS-FullstackJS/README.md

+# Fullstack JavaScript Course Exercises
+**Welcome!**
-Here you will find exercises I completed in my Fullstack JavaScript course.
+This repository contains exercises I worked on during my Fullstack JavaScript course.
-They are currently in Portuguese, but I hope to update them soon for better comprehension.
+Most of the content is currently in Portuguese, but I plan to translate everything soon to make it easier to understand for a broader audience.